The Vanishing Half by Brit Bennett, A story about two twins living divergent lives.

 Early Jones makes a living tracking people down and bounty hunting.
 He's offered a job (from Sam) to find Desiree.
 He accepts because he recognizes Desiree from when they were teenagers.
 Upon seeing her bruises, he lies to Sam and says he can't find her.
 Desiree also tells Early about Stella, and Early offers to find her.
 Together, they track Stella's location to Boston.

-In Part II (1978), Jude is now in college at USC.
+In Part II (1978), Jude is now in college at UCLA.
 As a dark-skinned girl who grew up with only light-skinned Black people, she has been bullied and excluded her whole life.
 She meets and falls for Reese, a southern boy who is transgendered.
 Reese wants to get surgery for his chest, so Jude gets a higher-paying catering job to help save money.
 One night at work, she sees a woman (Stella) and the shock makes her drop a bottle of wine.